Pitch Count Limitations

 - When the pitcher reaches the 80 pitch limit, the pitch count recorder shall inform the home plate umpire, who will in turn notify the pitcher’s manager that the pitcher must be removed.

 Beware: Pitch counts from CNE tournament games are carried over to your games following (or even preceding) the CNE Tournament.
 Several years ago one manager was suspended by the OBA for the entire year for ignoring pitch count totals incurred at the CNE in his following OBA playoff games; and two teams had to forfeit their OBA playoff games following the CNE Tournament.
-Your fellow coaches are aware and OBA conveners do contact us regarding teams in our final game (who must play the next day)!!!
+Your fellow coaches are aware and OBA conveners do contact us regarding teams in our final games, (prior to their playoff games).
 Be forewarned.

 55 Pitch Limit